Marco Rubio announces immediate dispatch of U.S. aid to Venezuela following the devastating earthquakes

 X / Delcy Rodríguez

-The two earthquakes that prompted the U.S. response occurred on Wednesday at 6:04 PM local time, with magnitudes of 7.1 and 7.5, just 40 seconds apart.
-The epicenters were located near Morón in the Carabobo state and Yumare in the Yaracuy state, at depths ranging from 10 to 21.9 kilometers, which amplified their destructive power on an already deteriorated infrastructure.
+The two earthquakes that prompted the U.S. response occurred on Wednesday at 6:04 PM local time, with magnitudes of 7.1 and 7.5 separated by just 40 seconds.
+The epicenters were located near Morón in Carabobo state and Yumare in Yaracuy state, at depths ranging from 10 to 21.9 kilometers, which amplified their destructive power on already deteriorated infrastructure.

-The Venezuelan authorities officially confirmed at least 32 deaths and more than 700 injuries, while unverified sources raise the figures to 236 dead and more than 2,000 injured.
+The Venezuelan authorities officially confirmed at least 32 dead and more than 700 injured, although unverified sources raise the numbers to 236 deceased and over 2,000 injured.
 The United States Geological Survey (USGS) estimated a 44% probability that the death toll could exceed 10,000 people, with projected economic losses between 2% and 20% of Venezuela's GDP.

-Rodríguez declared a constitutional state of emergency on Wednesday night, closed the Maiquetía International Airport due to structural damage, suspended the Caracas Metro and the Tuy Valley Railway, and announced the suspension of classes starting this Thursday.
-Additionally, he appointed Major Sulbarán as the state's sole authority in response to the emergency.
+Rodríguez declared a state of constitutional emergency on Wednesday night, closed the Maiquetía International Airport due to structural damage, suspended the Caracas Metro and the Tuy Valley Railway, and announced the suspension of classes starting this Thursday.
+Additionally, he appointed Major Sulbarán as the sole state authority in response to the emergency.

 Filed under: